-The Company's material financial instruments at December 31, 2018 and 2017 consisted primarily of cash and cash equivalents, short-term investments and long-term debt.
-The fair value of cash and cash equivalents, government bonds, treasury bills, other current assets and accounts payable approximate their respective carrying values due to the short term nature of these instruments and are classified as Level 1 in the fair value hierarchy.
+The Company's material financial instruments at December 31, 2020 and 2019 consisted primarily of cash and cash equivalents and long-term debt.
+The fair value of cash and cash equivalents, other current assets and accounts payable approximate their respective carrying values due to the short-term nature of these instruments and are classified as Level 1 in the fair value hierarchy.
 The fair value of long-term debt approximates the carrying value due to variable interest rates that correspond to market rates.
-The Company has determined its short-term investments, comprised of certificates of deposit, corporate bonds and commercial paper, to be Level 2 in the fair value hierarchy.
-The fair value was determined using a market approach, based on prices and other relevant information generated by market transactions involving similar assets.
-The short-term investments consist of investments with original maturity dates from date of acquisition of 90 to 365 days and are classified as available-for-sale.

-There were no significant transfers between Levels 1, 2 and 3 during the years ended December 31, 2018 and 2017.
+There were no significant transfers between Levels 1, 2 and 3 during the years ended December 31, 2020 and 2019.